tox-rs/tox-human/src/groupchat_packets.md

 --------- | ------
 `2`       | `peer number`

-When a peer quit a group chat, right before quit, it send this packet.
+When a peer quit a conference, right before quit, it send this packet.

 When a peer receives this packet then: